 Description

 During the fall, Quaqua arida produces inflorescences of 1 to 3 flowers that usually open successively towards the tips of stems.
 The flowers appear on slender pedicels, which can grow up to 0.6 inches (1.5 cm) long.
-The corolla can reach up to 0.4 inches (1 cm) in diameter with lobes spread out and up to 0.25 inches (0.6 cm) in diameter with lobes folded back.
+The corolla can reach a diameter of up to 0.4 inches (1 cm) with lobes spread out and up to 0.25 inches (0.6 cm) with lobes folded back.
 The outside of the corolla is pale green, while the inside has a solid purple-brown patch in the upper third of each lobe and irregular, pale, transverse, purple-brown bars on a greenish-yellow background on most of the rest.
 On the inside, there are many stiff, purple or purple-red hairs.
 Although the corona is small, it is bright yellow, making it relatively conspicuous against the generally faint color of the corolla.

 How to Grow and Care for Quaqua arida

-Soil: Use commercial potting soil mix for succulents or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.
+Soil: Use a commercial potting soil mix designed for succulents or prepare your own by mixing 50% to 70% mineral grit, such as coarse sand, pumice, or perlite.

 Temperature: The plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its dormancy.
 Quaqua arida grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).